The Theory and Practice of Oligarchical Collectivism: Critical response

-Orwell received criticism from critics and publishers for interrupting the narrative of Nineteen Eighty Four by adding a lengthy fictional thesis in the centre of the novel.
-Despite this criticism he insisted that its placement and length be maintained.
+Orwell received criticism from critics and publishers for interrupting the narrative of Nineteen Eighty Four by adding a lengthy fictional thesis in the centre of the novel, but insisted that its placement and length be maintained.
 Erika Gottlieb agreed that the section is indispensable for the novel's function as a dystopian satire.
 She writes that Goldstein's book provides both an analysis of the political trends of the 1940s and a warning of the possibility of a looming political crisis as depicted in the totalitarian regime of Oceania.
 Dorian Lynskey did not find Orwell's treatment of the proles to be credible, stating that the regime could not maintain absolute control over the population with 85% being beyond the influence of doublethink or the Thought Police.
 He felt that the proles were instead a caricature of capitalism in contrast to the Party's totalitarianism.
-Nineteen Eighty-Four was described by Ben Pimlott as "a non-fiction essay about the demon power" and he drew parallels between the novel and Goldstein's book in its political analysis, citing Winston's response to its reading, "The best books, he perceived, are those that tell you what you know already."
+Nineteen Eighty-Four was described by Ben Pimlott as "a non-fiction essay about the demon power".
+He drew parallels between the novel and Goldstein's book in its political analysis, citing Winston's response to its reading, "The best books, he perceived, are those that tell you what you know already."
 Tom Shippey found no plausibility in O'Brien's ability or desire to write and distribute Goldstein's book and stated that it merely acts as a "captain's log", a literary device used by Orwell to provide the protagonist with a method of understanding his universe.
+In the opinion of H. Mark Roelofs, Orwell was more of a political philosopher than a novelist.
+He pointed to the characters' lack of development outside the novel's political purpose and noted that its emotional pace is disrupted by the political theorising in Goldstein's book.

 Impact and influence

 In parallel to the banning of Goldstein's secret book within the fictional world of Oceania, Nineteen Eighty-Four was also banned in Communist Poland.
-The Polish-American Nobel Prize-winning poet Czeslaw Milosz, who had experienced Stalinisation as a cultural official, wrote in his book The Captive Mind (1953), "Few have become acquainted with Orwell’s 1984; because it is both difficult to obtain and dangerous to possess, it is known only to certain members of the Inner Party.
+The Polish-American Nobel Prize-winning poet Czesław Miłosz, who had experienced Stalinisation as a cultural official, wrote in his book The Captive Mind (1953), "Few have become acquainted with Orwell’s 1984; because it is both difficult to obtain and dangerous to possess, it is known only to certain members of the Inner Party.
 Orwell fascinates them through his insight into details they know well, and through his use of Swiftian satire.
 Such a form of writing is forbidden by the New Faith because allegory, by nature manifold in meaning, would trespass beyond the prescriptions of socialist realism and the demands of the censor.
 Even those who know Orwell only by hearsay are amazed that a writer who never lived in Russia should have so keen a perception into its life."